enpaul/tox-poetry-installer/README.md

 recreated.

 Now let's look at the `testenv` environment.
-Let's make the same changes to the `testenv` environment that we made to `testenv:static` above; remove the PyTest version and add `require_locked_deps = true`.
+Let's make the same changes to the `testenv` environment that we made to `testenv:check` above; remove the PyTest version and add `require_locked_deps = true`.
 Then imagine that we want to add a new (made up) tool the test environment called `crash_override` to the environment: we can add `crash-override` as a dependency of the test environment, but this will cause an error: